pinobatch/numism/docs/roadmap.md

 this sprint to fill the majority of stages 1 and 2 with coins, and with 19 out of 20 complete, I believe I succeeded.

-1.
+1. GB: Make instruction timer
-2.
+2. NES: Design title and continue screens
 3.
 4.
 5.
 6.
-7. Make instruction timer
+7.
 8.
 9.
 10.